polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 (func $ext_allocator_free_version_1 (param $ptr i32))
 ```

-The functions are considered obsolete and cannot be used in a runtime using the new-style of entry-point.
+The functions are considered obsolete and cannot be used in a runtime using the new-style entry point.

 #### ext_input_read

 ##### Changes

-A new function providing means of passing input data from the host to the runtime.
+A new function providing a means of passing input data from the host to the runtime.
 Previously, the host allocated a buffer and passed a pointer to it to the runtime.
 With the runtime allocator, it's not possible anymore, so the input data passing protocol changed (see "Other changes" section below).
 This function is required to support that change.

 ##### New prototype